-If ledge surface area exceeds the values shown in the chart above, the heat release must be divided between the ledge and the chase ceiling: 25% at the ledge and 75% at the chase ceiling.
+If ledge surface area exceeds 410 sq. in., the heat release must be divided between the ledge and the chase ceiling: 25% at the ledge and 75% at the chase ceiling.

 UNOTE: Chase area minimum requirements must be met throughout the entire fireplace chase.
 See "Chase Area Minimum" section above for details.